Trilarion/opensourcegames/entries/british_bingo.md

 - Assets license: GPL-3.0
 - Developer: Bert Beckwith

+90-ball bingo game with 3 by 9 boards.
 The computer simulates your opponents who act like elderly people, e. g. by making mistakes and chatting.
 The number of players and the speed of the game is configurable.

 ## Building